 Navutu Dreams Resort & Wellness Retreat

 Navutu Dreams Resort & Wellness Retreat can be found away from the noisy city centre, down a bumpy red dirt track on the outskirts of Siem Reap.
 It has three swimming pools set amongst lush green and floral landscaped gardens.
-There’s a fresh-water sports pool and a salt water leisure pool with a small children’s pool.
+There are a freshwater sports pool and a saltwater leisure pool with a small children’s pool.
 Comfortable sunbeds, tables and parasols are dotted around the pool.

 Opening hours: daily from 6:30 am to 10:00 pm

 Spring Palace Boutique Hotel

 A little way out of Siem Reap centre is Spring Palace Boutique Hotel.
 The hotel’s centrepiece is a saltwater swimming pool in a peaceful, green, well-maintained garden.
 At one end of the pool is a built-in jacuzzi.
 The other three sides of the pool are set up with sunbeds, towels, tables and parasols.

 Cost: $5 USD (£3.85)

 Opening hours: daily from 8:00 am to 8:00 pm

 Location: Thmor Meas Road, Siem Reap